 Doreen upskilled in visual design to validate her knowledge and become more confident in her role.

-In this piece, learn how she stayed motivated throughout the course and how the qualification has benefited her career so far.
+In this piece, learn how she stayed motivated throughout the course and how the visual design qualification has benefited her career so far.

 Describe your role.